 Picture by Joshua Sukoff, courtesy of Unsplash

-No president can do all these things perfectly at all times, but it is imperative that candidates regularly communicate through their actions and words that these are their consistent intentions, even when they make mistakes and even fail sometimes in the process.
+No president can do all these things perfectly at all times.
+But it is imperative that presidents regularly communicate these intentions, even when they make mistakes and even fail sometimes in the process.

 Photo by Parker Johnson, courtesy of Unsplash

-Unfortunately, because the political climate in the U.S. is very polarized right now, people often believe that the most important thing, politically speaking, is that they elect candidates from their own party who support their favored policies on issues like abortion, taxation, LGTBQ issues, religion, or war.
+Unfortunately, because the political climate in the U.S. is very polarized right now, people often believe that the most important thing is that they elect candidates who support their favored policies.
+These are usually issues like abortion, taxation, LGTBQ issues, religion, or war.

 Most certainly these issues are important.
-But it is crucial to note that there is a range of views one could hold about these issues and still pursue political integrity.
+But there is a range of views one could hold about these issues and still pursue political integrity.
 (You can read more a out this here and here.)
-Stated another way: All countries with strong political integrity express care for their citizens consistently (even if imperfectly) through words and actions, and there is a variety of ways a country can express this care.
+Stated another way: All countries with strong political integrity express care for their citizens consistently.
+And there is a variety of ways a country can express this care.

-#1: The president (or candidate) consistently shows that he has a strong grasp of the US Constitution and that he is willing to be held accountable by other branches of the government.
+#1: The president (or candidate) consistently shows that he has a strong grasp of the US Constitution.
+He shows he is willing to work with the other branches of the government.

-#2: The president (or candidate) shows a consistent effort to listen to experts in various political, social, and medical matters (especially in areas where he lacks expertise) and to allow their expertise to inform his presidential policies.
+#2: The president (or candidate) shows a consistent effort to listen to experts in various political, social, and medical matters.
+He allows their expertise to inform his presidential policies.

 #3: The president (or candidate) shows a consistent effort to work with people from other parties and to listen to the concerns of all U.S. citizens.

-#4: The president (or candidate) is open to constructive criticism and shows a consistent desire to learn from his mistakes.
+#4: The president (or candidate) listens to constructive criticism and shows a consistent desire to learn from his mistakes.

-#5: The president (or candidate) is willing to work with and be held accountable by a variety of news outlets of different political persuasions.
+#5: The president (or candidate) is willing to be transparent with a variety of news outlets of different political persuasions.

 #6: The president (or candidate) consistently shows respect for the dignity of all human beings.

-#7: The president (or candidate) operates from a clear and apparent set of ethical principles that aim at both his good and the good of everyone in the U.S., and his life conduct has consistently demonstrated high ethical standards.
+#7: The president (or candidate) operates from a clear and apparent set of ethical principles.

-#8: The president (or candidate) consistent communicates in a way that demonstrates clear, evidence-based, critical thinking.
+#8: The president (or candidate) consistently communicates in a way that demonstrates clear, evidence-based, critical thinking.

 #9: The president (or candidate) shows a willingness to consider other people’s points of view.